rakab4/Lazy_Copy_Tool/README.md

 Give it a try and if you have any feedback, feel free to contact me or download the code, play around.

+IMPORTANT NOTE: Root directory must have noImg.jpg image which will be default image in case you don't set any image to string.

 P.S: I am not an expert programmer, I am still learning.
 This application is written in non-OOP python because I am still learning OOP.